myneighborh/cs50/README.md

 # CS50

-This repository contains my solutions to Harvard's CS50.
+This repository contains my solutions to Harvard's CS50 course.
 Each folder represents a weekly problem set aligned with the course topics.

 ## Problem Sets